Green-Software-Foundation/patterns/docs/catalog/cloud/time-shift-kubernetes-cron-jobs.md

 Regarding the SCI equation.
 Time shifting will impact:

-- `I`: The goal is to reduce SCI by reducing carbon intensity
+- `I`: The goal is to reduce SCI by reducing carbon intensity.

 ## Assumptions
 In order to estimate the best time to schedule the CronJob:
-- The execution duration of the Job is assumed to be known
+- The execution duration of the Job is assumed to be known.
 - The Job should ideally have a flexible deadline which allows a wider time window for scheduling.

 ## Considerations